Cytnx-dev/Cytnx/Readme.md

 ## News
     [v0.9.x]

-    Implementation of new data structure for symmetric UniTensor, which different from previous version
+    Implementation of new data structure for symmetric UniTensor, which differs from previous versions